MnemoSemiotic/a-smarter-flashcard/README.md

 --------------------------------------------------------------------------------
 ### LDA on the Full Corpus Separates Out the Three Types Rather Definitively
 ![LDA on Term Freq Matrix of Full Corpus](images/all_count_vect_topics.png)
+* Left side of the Plot is MDS (MultiDimensional Scaling) using PCA
+  * using Jensen-Shannon divergence as distance measurement between distributions
+* Size of Topic indicates the prevalence of a given topic, with 1 being most prevalent
 --------------------------------------------------------------------------------
 ### List of Interactive Visualizations
 * [Interactive LDA on Term Freq Matrix of Full Corpus](images/all_count_vect_topics.html)